The Perfect 3 or 4 Days in the Lake District Itinerary

 Boats on Windermere Lake

-3 to 4 Days in the Lake District Itinerary
+3 to 4-Day Lake District Itinerary

 The Lake District is a beloved destination for international and local visitors alike.
 Referring to both the district and the National Park, the Lake District is known for its sprawling glacial lakes, the fell mountains that surround the waters, and the history and British culture woven throughout the surrounding towns.